HaydenLeBaron/sweaty-tictactoe/README.md

 Tic-Tac-Toe made for sweaty tryhards, by a sweaty tryhard.
-Written in the original sweaty programming language.
+Over-envineered in the sweaty programming language.

 This repository contains:
 - **CLI client**